 Instances remain running after they are deregistered from the ELB

-Auto Scaling adds instances to the load balancer as they are launched, but this can be suspended.
+Auto Scaling adds instances to the ELB as they are launched, but this can be suspended.
 Instances launched during the suspension period are not added to load balancer, after resumption, and must be registered manually.

 High Availability & Redundancy